USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 System Requirements
 -------------------
-ALPHA REVS3 requires Matlab/Simulink with Stateflow 2016b, but should also work with later releases after library/model up-conversions.
-Also required is a compiler, for compiling the StateFlow code, see http://www.mathworks.com/support/compilers/R2016b/index.html.
+ALPHA REVS3 requires Matlab/Simulink 2020a, but should also work with later releases after library/model up-conversions.

 Installation
 ------------
-Install Matlab/Simulink and the Simulink StateFlow toolbox following MathWork's instructions.
+Install Matlab/Simulink following MathWork's instructions.
 Copy the ``NVFEL_MATLAB_Tools`` repo (https://github.com/USEPA/NVFEL_MATLAB_Tools) to a suitable directory on your modeling machine.  ``NVFEL_MATLAB_Tools`` is a directory of helpful Matlab scripts and functions which are commonly used for data analysis and visualization, etc.  Launch Matlab and add ``NVFEL_MATLAB_Tools`` and its subfolders to your Matlab path (from the Matlab console, select "Set Path" from the "HOME" tab of the Matlab window, then select "Add with Subfolders..." and browse to ``NVFEL_MATLAB_Tools``).

-Similarly, add ``REVS_Common`` and its subfolders to your Matlab path.
+Similarly, add the ``REVS_Common``, ``Parameter Library`` and their subfolders to your Matlab path.
 The path may be saved for future sessions or it is also possible to write a simple script to add the required folders to your path on an as-needed basis.
 For example:

 ::

-    addpath(genpath('C:\dev\REVS3 localdev\REVS_Common'));
+    addpath(genpath('C:\dev\EPA_ALPHA_Model\REVS_Common'));
+    addpath(genpath('C:\dev\EPA_ALPHA_Model\Parameter Library'));
     addpath(genpath('C:\dev\NVFEL_MATLAB_Tools'));

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^
 A high-level description of the ``REVS_Common`` directory structure follows.
 Use it as a rough guide to exploring the file system.
 Not all releases of ALPHA may contain all subfolders (for example, the HIL-related files) but this should still provide the user a good idea of where common items are located.

-* ``REVS_Common`` top level - Contains ``REVS_VM.mdl``, the top-level ALPHA model and the ALPHA logo.
+* ``REVS_Common`` top level - contains ``REVS_VM.mdl``, the top-level ALPHA model and the ALPHA logo.
+* ``config_packages`` - a set of pre-defined simulation configuration scripts which define simulation config tags and associated "loader" scripts which use the defined variables to set up the simulation input workspace.
-* ``datatypes`` - contains Matlab class definitions for the Matlab objects that compose REVS and various enumerated datatypes.
+* ``datatypes`` - Matlab class definitions for the Matlab objects that compose REVS and various enumerated datatypes.
 Also contains ``REVS_fuel_table.csv`` that holds the fuel properties for known fuel types.
-* ``drive_cycles`` - contains ``.mat`` files that represent various compliance or custom drive cycles in the form of ``class_REVS_drive_cycle`` objects with the name ``drive_cycle``.
+* ``drive_cycles`` - ``.mat`` files that represent various compliance or custom drive cycles in the form of ``class_REVS_drive_cycle`` objects with the name ``drive_cycle``.
-* ``functions`` - contains various Matlab functions used during the modeling process.
-Also contains ``functionSignatures.json`` which Matlab can use to provide auto-completion assistance in the Editor.
+* ``functions`` - various Matlab functions used during the modeling process.
 * ``helper_scripts`` - primarily contains scripts related to pre- and post-processing simulation runs.
-* ``libraries`` - contains the REVS Simulink component block models, separated into various libraries by component type.
+* ``libraries`` - the REVS Simulink component block models, separated into various libraries by component type.
-* ``log_packages`` - contains scripts that are used in conjunction with the batch modeling process in order to control the datalogging and post-processing of datalogs into a standardized data object.
+* ``log_packages`` - scripts that are used in conjunction with the batch modeling process in order to control the datalogging and post-processing of datalogs into a standardized data object.
-* ``param_files`` - contains data for common model components such as engines or batteries which can be used across multiple modeling projects.
-In particular, the engine files are part of the NCAT Test Data Package publishing process.
 * ``plots`` - can be used to store plots of common interest to REVS3 development.
+* ``postprocess_scripts`` - simulation post-processing scripts.
-* ``publish_tools`` - contains tools related to publishing NCAT Test Data Packages, particularly for publishing engine data.
+* ``publish_tools`` - tools related to publishing NCAT Test Data Packages, particularly for publishing engine data.
-* ``python`` - contains Python scripts related to the implementation of multi-core and/or multi-machine parallel modeling processes on a local network using Python packages.
+* ``python`` - Python scripts related to the implementation of multi-core and/or multi-machine parallel modeling processes on a local network using Python packages.

+A high-level description of the ``Parameter Library`` directory structure follows.
+In particular, the engine and emachine files are part of the NCAT Test Data Package publishing process.

+* ``EMotor`` - parameter files and data for common model components such as electrical motor/generators which can be used across multiple modeling projects.
+* ``Engines`` - parameter files and data for various Internal Combustion Engines tested at EPA or made publicly available from other sources
+* ``Extras`` - parameter files for various batteries (lead-acid and otherwise).

 Design Principles
 ^^^^^^^^^^^^^^^^^